 “We are now aiming for eight unique experiences that you can get in eight days in Sri Lanka.
 One is heritage, Sri Lanka has a very good history.
 Unawatuna, one of the beaches down south in Sri Lanka, has been named as the best beach in the world,” claims the deputy minister.

 He lists Sri Lanka’s festivals and tea plantations among the country’s key attractions.

 “We have a good climate, waterfalls and scenic beauty.
 We have wildlife – you can see whales and elephants,” he says with enthusiasm.
 “You can go windsurfing and kitesurfing.
-Within a very short time you can experience a lot of things on our island.”
+Within a very short time, you can experience a lot of things on our island.”

 Transport within Sri Lanka

-“Sri Lanka, one time, was a British colony.
+“Sri Lanka, at one time, was a British colony.
 The British started the rail and road system in Sri Lanka.
 Based on that we have developed.
 There are a lot of highways.
 We are developing the domestic airports and we have two international airports,” he answers when I ask what it’s like getting around on the island.

 Developing Sri Lanka’s tourism potential